DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 # Code Formatting

-The editor provides document formatting feature for PHP documents.
+The editor provides the document formatting feature for PHP documents.
 Right click the editor area and choose `Format Document`.

 ![PHP document format](../imgs/format-document.gif)

->> In order to format the document, there must be no syntax errors.
+>> In order to format the document, it must be syntax-error free.

-The code formatting normalizes whitespaces, line endings, opening and closing braces, indentation and pretty prints spaces.
+The code formatting normalizes whitespaces, line endings, opening and closing braces, indentation and pretty print spaces.

 # Configuration

 The formatting behavior is set in `settings.json`.
-All the relevant settings and their effects are summed in the following table.
+All the relevant settings and their effects are summed up in the following table.

 Setting | Effect
 --- | ---
-`editor.insertSpaces` | Spaces are used to indent code if `true`, tabs are used otherwise `editor.tabSize` | Number of spaces that represent a single tab, this value is used only when `editor.insertSpaces` is `true` `php.format.codeStyle` | Preferred code style described in previous sections, available values are `PHP Tools` and `PSR-2`
+`editor.insertSpaces` | Spaces are used to indent code if `true`, tabs are used otherwise.
+`editor.tabSize` | Number of spaces that represent a single tab, this value is used only when `editor.insertSpaces` is `true` `php.format.codeStyle` | Preferred code style described in previous sections, available values are `PHP Tools` and `PSR-2`

 # Code Styles

 Document formatting is available in two versions that differ in the way they structure the document: [PHP Tools](##PHP\ Tools), [PSR-2](##PSR-2).
 The styles are selected in [settings](#Configuration).
-The styles share most features, summed in the following table, while they differ in couple of details, explained in their own sections.
+The styles share most features, summed up in the following table, while they differ in a couple of details, explained in their own sections.

 Feature | Behavior
 --- | ---
-Pretty print | Spaces are inserted after keywords, names and separators to make the code more readable Indentation | Code is indented based on the number of embedded blocks Multi-line comments | Subsequent lines are offset to match the first asterisk character on the first line Statements | Every statement starts on a new line Anonymous functions | The body is indented from the beginning of the line where the `function` keyword is defined Use construct | The use construct in anonymous functions is always on the same line as the `function` keyword Control flow | Close keywords of control flow constructs (`endif`, `endfor`, ...) always start on a new line Namespace | Empty line is inserted after a namespace declaration Use statement | Use declarations are not separated by empty lines, but an empty line is inserted after all the declarations
+Pretty print | Spaces are inserted after keywords, names and separators to make the code more readable.
+Indentation | Code is indented based on the number of embedded blocks.
+Multi-line comments | Subsequent lines are offset to match the first asterisk character on the first line Statements | Every statement starts on a new line.
+Anonymous functions | The body is indented from the beginning of the line where the `function` keyword is defined.
+Use construct | The use construct in anonymous functions is always on the same line as the `function` keyword.
+Control flow | Close keywords of control flow constructs (`endif`, `endfor`, ...) always start on a new line.
+Namespace | An empty line is inserted after a namespace declaration.
+Use statement | Use declarations are not separated by empty lines, but an empty line is inserted after all the declarations.

 ```php
 // Pretty print